herald-app/Herald/README.md

 ## Installation
 Herald can be installed using the Herald CLI.
 For more information about how to install and deploy Herald using the CLI, see [here](https://github.com/herald-app/herald-cli).

 Herald installs version 8.6.7 of all Elastic applications.
-Please note that all applications must be on the same patch version in order to work together properly.
+Please note that all applications must be on the same minor version in order to work together properly.

-Herald also requires that two applications be installed on the user's architecture in order to send traces and metrics data to Herald.
+Herald also requires that two applications be installed on the user's architecture in order to send logs, traces and metrics data to Herald.

-### Installing Filebeat for Log Collection
+### Installing Filebeat
-To install Filebeat, please see
+To install Filebeat, please see Elastic documentation [here](https://www.elastic.co/guide/en/beats/filebeat/8.6/filebeat-installation-configuration.html) and follow instructions for a self-managed installation.

+Note that Filebeat should _not_ be configured for output to Elasticsearch but rather for output to Logstash; otherwise, log data will not be processed by Logstash prior to reaching its final destination in Elasticsearch.

+To configure Filebeat for output to Logstash, see Elastic documentation [here](https://www.elastic.co/guide/en/beats/filebeat/8.6/logstash-output.html).

+### Installing Elastic Agent with APM Integration
+Elastic Agent should be installed

 ## Herald Architectural Overview
 Herald is built on the ELK stack-- Elasticsearch for data storage and indexing, Logstash for log processing, and Kibana for data querying and visualization.